elfacht/craft-deploy/README.md

 **If you run a major update with significant database migrations you do it on your own responsibility!**

-### gitlab-webhook-push.php

-Optional webhook script to run the bash scripts and creates a logfile.
-You can use your own scripts of course.

 ## Why should I use it?

 When you don't want to spend money on deployment services and tools like Capistrano are just too much to set up for smaller projects.